 Field equipment is only half the story.
 Without a good forecast, you won’t even be in the right ballpark.
 That’s why we at Silver Lining Tours take our forecasting seriously.
-Back at SLT headquarters, we have a state-of-the-art computer running Linux and the latest in weather analysis and display software.
-This system is always running, ingesting and displaying the latest data right from the source, ensuring that we always have access to the information needed to make forecasts.
-When it comes to nowcasting – the practice of extrapolating the position and intensity of storms – into the very near future, we are ahead of the game, using high-resolution radar and satellite data to pinpoint developments sooner than the competition.
+When it comes to nowcasting – the practice of extrapolating the position and intensity of storms – into the very near future, we are ahead of the game, using high-resolution radar and satellite data to pinpoint developments.
 In the field, the crucial morning forecasts are prepared on our laptops in hotels with high-speed internet access.
-We always have access to data even during periods of time when many popular weather sites are dysfunctional by outputting our very own weather graphics (generated on our workstation) to a private site that only we can access.
+We always have access to data even during periods of time when many popular weather sites are dysfunctional.
 We’re very well-equipped and we know how to make the most of the gear to maximize our success.

 Our vans are highly customized 15 passenger vans that are designed for your comfort.
 We own our vehicles which allow us to custom equip them for your convenience and safety.
 On the technology side, each van has a laptop with mobile broadband card, booster and antenna; as well as commercial radios for van to van communications.
 The lead van has a Baron Mobile Threat Net system which allows for weather data anywhere in the country!
 The vans also have a weather station which provides current surface observations.
 Each bench seat has a two outlet power inverter for our guests use.
 The back seat has been taken out to allow for ample luggage space.
 You will ALWAYS be guaranteed a window seat on every tour!